 2015 - 2020

-Required by the Department of Housing and Urban Development (HUD), the plans describes how federal entitlement funds will be used to meet local housing and community development needs.
-The AI describes fair housing needs and provides strategies to address those needs.
+Required by the U.S. Department of Housing and Urban Development (HUD), the plans describe how the City will use federal entitlement funds to meet local housing and community development needs.
+The AI describes fair housing needs and identifies strategies to address those needs.

 2014 - 2023